marcoverpas/Six_lectures_on_sfc_models/README.md

 ```

-We can now define the system of equations.
+We can now define the system of identities and behavioural equations as a txt file.
+Bimets' syntax is quite intuitive.
+The reference manual can be found [here](https://cran.r-project.org/web/packages/bimets/bimets.pdf).

 ```R